felangel/bloc/docs/flutterweathertutorial.md

 If we are able to successfully retrieve the weather we then `yield` a `WeatherLoaded` state and if we are unable to retrieve the weather, we `yield` a `WeatherError` state.

+Now export this class in `blocs.dart`:

+`export 'weather_bloc.dart';`

 That's all there is to it!
 Now we're ready to move on to the final layer: the presentation layer.

 ## Presentation

 ### Setup

 As you've probably already seen in other tutorials, we're going to create a `SimpleBlocDelegate` so that we can see all state transitions in our application.
+Let's go ahead and add this to our `main.dart` file above the `main()` function.
+Then go ahead and delete all the code below `main`

 ```dart
 import 'package:bloc/bloc.dart';